wp-plugins/portfolio-slideshow/readme.txt

 [portfolio_slideshow exclude="1,2,3,4"]

 You need to specify the attachment ID, which you can find on the media library page by hovering over the thumbnail.
-You can only include attachments which are attached to the current post for now.
+You can only include attachments which are attached to the current post.

 == Frequently Asked Questions ==